OpenIPC/device-cip-37210/README.md

 No errors should appear!

-If not so, repeat from step `6` or you can do it from [OpenIPC BURN utility](https://github.com/OpenIPC/burn) same way (in this case backup  `fullflash-CIP37210.bin` file should already exist on microSD card before powering up).
+If not so, repeat from step `6` or you can do it from [OpenIPC BURN utility](https://github.com/OpenIPC/burn) same way (in this case backup  `fullflash-CIP37210.bin` file should already exist on microSD card and microSD card should be inserted into camera microSD card slot before powering up; if microSD card not inserted into camera microSD card slot before powering up the camera then card will not appear even after `mmc rescan`).

 After this step the camera should boot from factory firmware.